A group of women fight back against a fantasy medieval society that systemically wrongs them.

 - Form air into sudden gust, launching you and friends a long distance, or roll to launch group of creatures.

 - Break through the glass ceiling.
-You may add any number of death or catharsis dice to your rolls and to those where you help others.
+You may bet any number of your death dice to rolls.

 The Devil